 Most U.S. states and local governments have provided some forms of tax relieves due to the Coronavirus pandemic.
 For example, Ohio has extended the deadline to file and to pay income tax as well as to pay the first and second quarter of 2020 estimated taxes to July 15, 2020.
 Check with your state tax agencies here for more details.

 The CARES Act provides that all U.S. eligible resident individuals may receive the full economic impact payment of $1,200 ($2,400 for married filing jointly).
 This credit is a refund advance of a 2020 refundable tax credit that is based on an individual 2020 tax return.
 However, the credit will not be reduced below zero.

 Who is eligible for the economic impact payment?
-Individual tax returns filers with adjusted gross income up to $75,000 for single individuals and up to $150,000 for married couples filing joint returns may receive the full payment.
-For filers with income above those amounts, the payment amount is reduced by $5 for each $100 above the $75,000/$150,000 thresholds.
+Individual tax returns filers with adjusted gross income up to $75,000 for single individuals, up to $112,500 for head of household filers, and up to $150,000 for married couples filing joint returns may receive the full payment.
+For filers with income above those amounts, the payment amount is reduced by $5 for each $100 above the $75,000/$112,500/$150,000 thresholds.

 Eligible taxpayers who filed tax returns for either 2019 or 2018 will automatically receive an economic impact payment of up to $1,200 for individuals or $2,400 for married couples.
 Parents also receive $500 for each qualifying child.
 A qualifying child must be a dependent on a tax return and must have a social security number or adoption taxpayer identification number.

 What is an eligible individual?

 your adjusted gross income is not more than $75,000 ($112,500 head of household, $150,000 married), and

 you are not a dependent of another taxpayer, and